On Temporal Graph Exploration: Introduction

 The remainder of the paper is structured as follows.
+Related work is discussed in Section~\ref{sec:related}.
 In Section~\ref{sec:prelim}, we give some definitions and preliminary results.
-Section~\ref{sec:general} presents our inapproximability result for general temporal graphs.
+Section~\ref{sec:general} presents our inapproximability results for general temporal graphs and for temporal graphs whose underlying graph has maximum degree $\Delta$.
 The results for temporal graphs with restricted underlying graphs are given in Section~\ref{sec:underlying}.
-Temporal graphs with regularly present edges are considered in Section~\ref{sec:regular}, and Section~\ref{sec:conc} concludes the paper.
+Temporal graphs with regularly present edges and probabilistically present edges are considered in Sections~\ref{sec:regular} and~\ref{sec:random}, respectively.
+The distributed algorithm for the gossiping problem is given in Section~\ref{sec:gossiping}.
+Section~\ref{sec:conc} concludes the paper.